raf-pllz/Electronics-Inventory-Manager/README.md

 ```
 .
 ├── CLIUI.py            # Script that handles commonly used UI elements for all scripts
+├── commands.py         # Script that handles all commands logic
 ├── data.py             # Data used by main.py
 ├── jsonprocess.py      # Script that handles the .json file processes
 ├── main.py             # Main application in python